Written by Joanne Harris and Robert Nelson Jacobs

 Directed by Lasse Hallstrom

 In the tradition of films such as Harper Valley PTA, Fried Green Tomatoes, and Mermaids, Chocolat is a film that depicts a slice of life of the women of a narrow-minded small town.
-In this case, the town is in France at some time period of either the late 1950’s or early 1960’s.
+In this case, the town is in France at some time period in either the late 1950s or early 1960s.

 Vianne (portrayed by Juliette Binoche) and her daughter, Anouk (portrayed by Victoire Thivisol) arrive in town to open a Chocolaterie just in time for Lent.
 Vianne’s unconventional ways strike fear in the heart of the Compte de Reynard (portrayed Alfred Molina), who is used to controlling everything and everyone in the town, right down to the new, young priest (portrayed by Hugh O’Conor) whose sermons he edits.